kevin72500/CoreUtils/README.md

 ### 5. next step plan to add some redis connection or kafka connection or fake data generator into this -- done kafka and fake data

-### 6. next step plan to add some redis connnection or mqtt sender or reciever into this
+### 6. next step plan to add some redis connnection or mqtt sender or reciever into this or har2locust or other protocol sender...